TandelK/Get5-Web-AutoInstallScript/README.md

 # Get5-AutoInstallScript

 Are you having hard time installing Get5-Web Panel ?
-Well here is a quick Auto Install Scirpt created by me for installing https://github.com/PhlexPlexico/get5-web version.
+Well here is a quick Auto Install Script created by me for installing https://github.com/PhlexPlexico/get5-web version.
 The reason why i selected Phlex version is due to advance updates and more options added by him.

 For Installing just simply copy the below code and paste it in Terminal of Ubuntu System.
-Change the file permission of executing on the system.
-And run it as .sh script
+Currently i have only support for Ubuntu System most trusted 16.04 LTS Version.
+For any other Distro you are free to modify the Script as per requirement and can also send Pull Request to this Repo.

 `wget https://raw.githubusercontent.com/TandelK/Get5-AutoInstallScript/master/get5_auto_installer.sh && chmod +x get5_auto_installer.sh`